Creeki/creeki/README.md

 ### Hi there 👋

+🌱 I'm a bioinformatics master 3 student work on the gene evulution at Zhejiang A&F University.

 <!--
 **Creeki/creeki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.